 Jackfruit as a Vegan Meat Substitute

-Until recently, jackfruit was relatively unknown in the West, but it has gained fame as a popular vegan meat substitute because when it cooks down over a long time, it loses its unripe fruit firmness and takes on a texture very similar to shredded meat, much like pulled pork.
+In recent years, jackfruit has gained fame as a popular vegan meat substitute because when young jackfruit cooks down over a long time, it loses its unripe firmness and takes on a meaty texture very similar to shredded meat, much like pulled pork.

 How else can you use young jackfruit in vegan cooking?